 A Family Saga

 At the same time, a thousand miles from the Mediterranean, Boma Estène breaks with his native Russia and goes off to discover the ‘City of Light’, Paris, and then Antibes, making his life-long dreams come true.

-In 1929, accompanied by his wife, Simone, the daughter of long-line of hoteliers from Antibes, Boma Estène takes over from the Fitzgeralds and metamorphoses the Villa Saint-Louis into a seaside resort.
+In 1929, accompanied by his wife, Simone, the daughter a of long-line of hoteliers from Antibes, Boma Estène takes over from the Fitzgeralds and metamorphoses the Villa Saint-Louis into a seaside resort.

 The Belles Rives, the first hotel on the water along the Côte d’Azur, is born.

 In 1930 and 1931, Boma and Simone Estène add a wing and two floors to the building which boasts 42 rooms at the time.

 Their marriage is blessed with three children, Georges, Raïna-Laure (Laurette) and Casimir.